Guide Dogs Queensland provides independence, freedom and mobility

 Who we are

-Established in 1960, Guide Dogs Queensland helps to equip, empower and educate Queenslanders who are blind or vision impaired, of all ages, with a range of orientation and mobility services.
+Established in 1960, Guide Dogs Queensland helps to provide Queenslanders who are blind or vision impaired with freedom, mobility and independence through our wide range of orientation and mobility services.

-With less than seven per cent Government funding for some specific rehabilitation services, and none for our Guide Dogs, we rely on the generosity of individuals, puppy sponsors, corporate support and people who leave a bequest in their Will to fund our vital work.
+With less than ten per cent Government funding, we rely on the generosity of individuals, puppy sponsors, corporate support and people who leave a bequest in their Will to fund our vital work.

-All services, including our Guide Dogs are offered free of charge.
+We provide our services, including Guide Dogs, for free to those we help.
 We are best known for our icon – the Guide Dog, however, this service is just a small part of what we do.
 Our services include: